zhangkaigogo/WidgetsSupport/README.md

-# Widgets - Countdown Support Page
+# Widgetsmile Support Page

-Widgets - Countdown make it super easy to customize your home screen like never before.
+Widgetsmile make it super easy to customize your home screen like never before.

 Customize every widget, and personalize your own home screen.